pchaganti/gx-ariana/README.md

   </div>
 </div>

-Ariana is an IDE extension to understand what happens during runtime.
-You don't have to put `print()`, `console.log()` or breakpoints.
+Ariana is a CLI to automatically add observability to your code and an IDE extension to consume it & provide context-aware debugging capabilities to coding agents.
+You don't have to change any code in your codebase or specify breakpoints.
 Currently supports JS/TS & Python.

 ## ✨ Key Features